OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 -----------------------------------

-**Author's Note**: All of the visualizations of parameter-passing methods in this were developed by Universtiy of Wisconsin Oshkosh CS major Cory Sanin.
+**Author's Note**: All of the visualizations of parameter-passing methods in this were developed by University of Wisconsin Oshkosh CS major Cory Sanin.
 His work on these has greatly improved the original version of the module.